Remote Amazonia Bird & Wildlife Cruise

 Our adventure starts in Manaus, home of the famous 19th Century Opera House, where we will board our specially chartered live-aboard and home for the next two weeks.
 Manaus sits close to the confluence of the Rios Negro (a “black water” river) and Solimões (a “white water” river) and this is where the two merge to form the mighty Amazon.
 The rivers do not, however, mix for several miles and we plan to visit the ‘meeting of the waters’ to witness the extraordinary spectacle of the two seemingly flowing next to each other, separated only by their different temperatures, acidities and speeds.

-For the first few days of our expedition, we plan to travel along the Amazon and Solimões exploring side channels, larger tributaries, river islands and varzea (annually flooded) and terra firme (never flooded) forests.
+We then plan to begin our adventure exploring side channels, larger tributaries, river islands and varzea (annually flooded) and terra firme (never flooded) forests.
 This will allow us to look for a wide range of birds and animals and our live-aboard comes equipped with motorised canoes to give us maximum flexibility.
-Whilst our specially chartered vessel can carry 22 passengers, we are limiting this cruise to only 18.
-In addition, the motorized canoes can carry up to eight people, but we will limit these to six each plus a guide.
+Whilst our specially chartered vessel can carry 24 passengers, we are limiting this cruise to only 18.
+In addition, the motorised canoes can carry up to eight people, but we will limit these to six each plus a guide.

 One of the places we plan to explore along the Rio Negro is Anavilhanas which is one of the world’s largest fresh water archipelagos with 400 river islands and a maze of channels and waterways.
 Only accessible by boat, these islands are almost entirely uninhabited and home for many interesting birds.
-We hope to see several localised specialities here including Klages’s and Leaden Antwrens but there are many more widespread species such as Festive Parrot, Green-tailed Jacamar and Wire-tailed Manakin.
+We hope to see several localised specialities here including Klages’s and Leaden Antwrens but there are many more widespread species such as Festive Parrot, Green-tailed Jacamar, Wire-tailed Manakin and Amazonian Umbrellabird.

-Further upstream, we plan to visit the Jau National Park which is considered one of the most pristine reserves in Brazilian Amazonia.
-There is plenty of wildlife to look for here including the range-restricted Spix’s Black-headed Uacari, a spectacular monkey which we saw well in 2015.
-The rarely seen Rufous Potoo and Nocturnal Curassow were also both found on our inaugural tour but there should be plenty of colourful wildlife to enjoy as this region is, for example, an excellent place to find Blue-and-Yellow Macaws.
+Further upstream, we plan to visit the Jaú National Park which is considered one of the most pristine reserves in Brazilian Amazonia.
+There is plenty of wildlife to look for here including the range-restricted Spix’s Black-headed Uacari, a spectacular monkey which we have seen on all our previous visits.
+The rare Rufous Potoo and Nocturnal Curassow were also both found on our inaugural tour (with the potoo seen again in 2018) but there should be plenty of colourful wildlife to enjoy as this region is, for example, an excellent place to find Blue-and-Yellow Macaws.

-Cruising up the Rio Negro and its tributaries is certain to be a very special experience, with mile after mile of untouched forest and we plan to spend at least two afternoons wildlife watching from the top deck as we travel along the river.
+Cruising up the Rio Negro and its tributaries is certain to be a very special experience, with mile after mile of untouched forest and we plan to spend some of our time wildlife watching from the top deck as we travel along the river.
 Adopting this strategy in 2015 meant we found an extremely obliging Harpy Eagle which we watched for an hour at 20 metres range.
 Whilst we would be extremely fortunate to see this species so close again, the region does have a good population of this ‘must see’ raptor, so we certainly hope to find it on future tours.

 The list of birds we could see during the tour runs into the hundreds and includes some of the most colourful species on the planet including Macaws (Chestnut-fronted, Red-and-Green, Scarlet and Blue-and-Yellow), Toucans and Aracaris (Channel-billed and White-throated Toucans, Green and Black-necked Aracaris), Trogons, Cotingas and Tanagers, as well as the more cryptically coloured Antbirds, Woodcreepers and Flycatchers.
 This trip is, however, intended to be a general wildlife experience, rather than a hardcore birding tour, so it is important to appreciate that we will not be worrying about every ‘little brown job’ during our excursions.